- Health and Wellbeing

-CBBC Presenter Ben Shires is back and keeping our spirits up with this week’s family mission all about Second World War veteran and ukulele player Thomas Boardman.
+CBBC Presenter Ben Shires presents a family mission all about Second World War veteran and ukulele player Thomas Boardman.
 Watch your mission briefing to find out how you can make your own music just like Tom!

 Don’t worry about playing freestyle as the musical maestros at IWM have whipped up some instructions for you to make your very own ukulele all from everyday objects you can find in your home!

 You will need a cereal box, a long cardboard tube (you can find these in wrapping paper tubes or stick together toilet roll holders), string, glue and scissors for a grown up to use.

 1. First use a pencil to make a hole in the bottom half of the front of your cereal box.
 Then ask your grown up to cut out a circle for you.